 Book a Santorini wine tour here: Wine tour of Santorini with Oia sunset views

-I recommend heading to the Santorini Wine Museum for those traveling on a budget and wishing just to learn about wine on Santorini and try a few wines.
-Click here to book your visit to the wine museum.
+I recommend heading to the Santorini Wine Museum for those traveling on a budget and wishing just to learn about wine in Santorini and try a few wines.

 The island’s capital is Fira and it is a charming town perched on top of the volcanic cliffs.
 While much of the island shuts down during winter, Fira keeps on moving.

 The town is relatively small but there is plenty to do, with museums, art galleries, and beautiful churches hidden amongst the streets.

 It is worth checking out both the Archaeological and Prehistoric Museums in Fira where you will find some ancient artifacts found on the island.

 Throughout winter, museums and historic sites are free to enter on Sundays.

 In the evenings, head out to one of Fira’s brilliant restaurants where you can enjoy a range of delicious dishes.